maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 * Motorola Bionic is a new supported device;
 * The GPS stack is working in userspace, and is almost finished;
-* Better PowerVR support upcoming, with higher clock rates and the latest driver version, allowing the N900 to move to the latest kernel again and gain real power management.
+* Better PowerVR support upcoming, with higher clock rates and the latest driver version, allowing the N900 to move to the latest kernel again and gain proper power management.